iknowjason/CMLab/files/puppet/puppet-lab-guide.md

    }
    ```

+### Puppet Agent:  Apply the Manifest Changes

-6. On the Linux client, run the Puppet agent to apply the new configuration:
+1. On the Linux client, run the Puppet agent to apply the new configuration:
    ```bash
    sudo /opt/puppetlabs/bin/puppet agent -t
    ```